Jake Worth

 Thinking Hard

 I sometimes get stuck.
-Standing still, facing an un-Googleable problem, one nobody on my team knows how to solve.
-Stuck after I’ve tried not staying stuck.
+I’m making no progress, facing an un-Googleable problem, one nobody on my team knows how to solve.
+Stuck, even after I’ve tried not staying stuck.

 My solution is to think hard.

 I grab a pen and a sketchpad.
-At the top, I title my problem: “People Aren’t Excited About Our Demo” (or whatever).
+At the top, I title my problem: “People Aren’t Excited About Our Demo”, for example.

 Sit and think.
 That’s it.
-If I have to walk away at the end with problem unsolved, I trust that R-Mode thinking will keep the wheels turning.
+If I have to walk away at the end with problem unsolved, I trust in R-Mode thinking to keep the wheels turning.
+It invariably does, even when I don’t want it to.

 Why I Think This Works